Why Your CPA Can't Map Your Cross-Border Tax Structure

 They do not record structure: which entity contracted with which client, how income was classified for each jurisdiction, what obligations were created by serving clients in a particular country, or how the consultant's personal location interacts with the entity's registered jurisdiction.

 If a tax authority asked to see the complete income flow from source to destination — which entity invoiced, which received payment, how it was classified, and what jurisdictional implications were considered — platform records alone leave significant gaps.
+The documentation gap analysis maps exactly what authorities look for versus what founders typically have on file.

 This is not a documentation failure.
 It is a structural characteristic.
 The records that consultants create as part of normal operations describe operational activity, not structural position.